ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ((path stringExists = true) AND (prefix stringExists = true) AND (delimiter stringExists21= true))"
 ```

-See the [IAM Actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions) table for the full list of API actions that do not support Path, Prefix, or Delimiter conditions and require the statement above when using fine-grained access.
+See the [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions) table for the full list of API actions that do not support Path, Prefix, or Delimiter conditions and require the statement above when using fine-grained access.

 Refer to the example for using this clause in an IAM policy.